 This course introduces various facets of sustainability and demonstrates how its principles and philosophies can be applied within the design field.
 Students become familiar with trends, theories and ideologies, along with practical design needs, and learn to distinguish fact from fallacy.
 While exploring materials and practices and their environmental and economic consequences, students develop problem-solving alternatives.
 In addition to new projects, students are asked to rework a previously completed assignment in a sustainable way.

 Students develop strengths in conceptual thinking and formal experimentation.
 Students are encouraged to develop languages of design that reflect their own artistic and cultural identities while communicating to various audiences.
 Projects are presented in a variety of media.Prerequisite: GD 300, or Graphic Design Graduate standing

 Provides instruction in complex typographic systems for page and screen, including grid structures, comprehensive style sheets, and complex compositional structures.
-Students learn more advanced features of software for typography and build compelling projects working with multi-layered information.Prerequisite: GD 221, or Graphic Design Graduate standing
+Students learn more advanced features of software for typography and build compelling projects working with multi-layered information.Prerequisite: GD 221, or Graduate Graphic Design student standing

 Designed for transfer students who have completed previous courses in the subject, this course offers an intensive study of typography from the basics to the finer points.